Exercise and nutrition have long been recognized as some of the best ways to maintain optimum physical, mental, and emotional health.

 This has the potential to damage your muscles.

 There’s another consequence.
 The capacity of damaged muscle to store glycogen is usually severely restricted as well.
-You may not have the sufficient reserves of energy to sustain you.
+You may not have the sufficient reserves of energy to sustain yourself.
 It’s like going into a football match with less reserves—or worse—no reserves at all.

 The good news is that you may not easily reach the point where your glycogen levels are completely depleted.